garvit3835/product-docs-feature/recipes/code.md

-# Source code
+# Cloning Source Code

-The repos section of our [Recipe specification](https://docs.devzero.io/product-docs/references/recipe-syntax) is used to clone code.
+The repos block of our [recipe specification](../references/recipe-syntax.md#git-clone) is used to clone code.
 This will use the [permissions of the GitHub application](https://docs.devzero.io/product-docs/admin/permissions) you have connected with DevZero.

 To clone one or multiple repos: